-Looking aftest to 2020 in 2020.
-The Dath law inplementing the revised Shareholder Rights Directive (SRD II) will be applicable.
-SRD II regains additional omtoch to be included in the remumention policies for the Statutory and Supervisory Boards.
-During the engagement programme, we obtained a clear understanding of the views of our stateholders on the implementation of SRD II and on Van Lanchott Rempen's remuneration policy ahead of the 2020 AGM.
+Looking sheed to 2020 In 2020, the Day of the agenda of the AGM Looking sheed to 2020 in 2020, the Day of the size of the Size of Shareholder Rights Directive (SRO II) will be applicable SRO II requires additional contacts to be included in the renumeration policies for the Statutory and Supervisory Boards.
+During the engagement programme, we obtained a clear understanding of the views of our stakeholders on the implementation of SRO II and on Van Inschaft Kempen's remuneration policy shead of the 2020 AGM.

 The remuneration structure for the Statutory and Supervisory Boards will remain unchanged in 2020.
 To be compliant with SRD II, particular textual additions have been made to explain our approach to remaneration.
-Whe believe the additional context does not qualify as a material change to our remaneration policy.
+We believe the additional context does not qualify as a material change to our remuneration policy.